Ramgree/sysmod2020/Ida_Maria_Orula/week_4.md

 * **Group 12: CONTRA** <br>
 It was a good point that in systems where new components might be added later, it can be hard to keep component diagrams up to date.<br>

 * Our group also presented a video this week.
 I had offered to do the introduction part and the other team members just divided several arguments among themselves.
+Before filming the video, Karl and I had a small brainstorming session about the arguments.

 ### Tasks during the lecture on 29.09